 Like other risky hobbies, you’ll be asked questions about your base jumping activity, both past and present.

 Expect to discuss topics ranging from safety equipment used and heights you’ve jumped from to base jumping locations (cliff, bridge, etc.).

 You also may be asked about your experience level, if you jump alone or with a group, and if you compete (or plan to compete) in any base jumping competitions.

 Below are the different kinds of coverage available to you, listed from cheapest to most expensive along with most difficult to obtain to simplest:

 - Traditional Life Insurance

 - Exclusionary Life Insurance

-Your first option is to go ahead and try for a traditionally underwritten policy, but you’re going to need to go about it a different way.
+Your first option is to go ahead and try applying for a traditionally underwritten policy, but you’ll have to go about it a different way.